gurtaj1/code-test/README.md

 If I had allowed myself more time on this project, I would have looked into a way in which I could dispatch one action, upon the response of my last api call.
 Since this is my first time making api calls using Reactjs, I am not yet fully aware of what I can and can't do.

 I have also not, as of yet, had any experience in writing tests.
 If I had I would have certainly applied unit testing to my project as I understand the importance of test driven development.
 All of my debugging was done by observing any errors found in the browser console whenever attempting to run the code.
-This was always followed by examination of the relevant peices of code.
+This was always followed by examination of the relevant pieces of code.
-Some packages that I beleive would have helped me with my testing and debugging are Jest and ESLint.
+Some packages that I believe would have helped me with my testing and debugging are Jest and ESLint.

 I understand the benefits of writing code functionally as opposed to procedurally.
 I adhered to writing my code functionally, as best as I could.